smelc/srtcheck/README.md

 Check the syntax of .srt files (subtitles).

+Useful, for example, to catch decoding errors when transforming a utf-8 file to iso-8859-15 with gnome-subtitles (to put subtitles on the freebox HD).

 ## Remarks ##

 - Tested only on a system with utf-8 as the default encoding.